Epic Hot Tubs | Outdoor Products Store

 Steam Showers

-Steam showers are saunas that soothe and rejuvenate with moist heat and steam.
-For a more humid experience, a shower-sauna is a good alternative.
-Steam showers include built-in lights, music, and seats constructed of tile or other waterproof materials.
+Steam showers soothe and rejuvenate using moist heat and steam.
+If you prefer a more humid experience, a steam shower is a great alternative to a dry sauna.
+They often include built-in lighting, sound, and seating made from tile or other waterproof materials.

 Infrared Sauna